encoredev/encore/docs/how-to/express-comparison.md

 ---
-seotitle: Migrating your Express.js backend to Encore.ts
+seotitle: Migrate from Express to Encore.ts
 seodesc: Learn how migrate your Express.js app over to use Encore.ts for better performance and improved development tools.
-title: Migrating from Express.js to Encore.ts
+title: Migrating from Express.js
 ---

-If you have an existing app using [Express](https://expressjs.com/) and want to migrate it to Encore.ts, this guide is for you.
+If you have an existing app using [Express.js](https://expressjs.com/) and want to migrate it to Encore.ts, this guide is for you.
 This guide can also serve as a comparison between the two frameworks.

 ## Why migrate to Encore.ts?

-Express.js is a great choice for building simple APIs, but as your application grows, you will eventually run into limitations.
-Because of the big community around Express.js, there are a lot of plugins and middleware available, but this can also make it hard to find the right tools for your use case.
-This also means that you will need to maintain a lot of dependencies.
+Express.js is a great choice for building simple APIs, but as your application grows you will likely run into limitations.
+There is a large community around Express.js, providing many plugins and middleware to work around these limitations.
+However relying heavily on plugins can make it hard to find the right tools for your use case.
+It also means that you will need to maintain a lot of dependencies.

-Encore.ts is a web framework that aims to make it easier to build robust and type-safe backends with TypeScript.
-Encore.ts has 0 npm dependencies, is built with performance in mind and has a lot of built-in features for building production ready backends.
+Encore.ts is a framework that aims to make it easier to build robust and type-safe backends with TypeScript.
+Encore.ts has 0 npm dependencies, is built with performance in mind, and has a lot of built-in features for building production ready backends.
 You can deploy an Encore.ts app to any hosting service that accepts Docker containers, or use [Encore Cloud Platform](/use-cases/devops-automation) to fully automate your DevOps and infrastructure.

 ### Performance

-Unlike a lot of other Node.js frameworks, Encore.ts is not build a top of Express.js.
-Instead, Encore.ts has a high-performance runtime, with a multi-threaded, asynchronous event loop written in Rust.
+Unlike a lot of other Node.js frameworks, Encore.ts is not built on top of Express.js.
+Instead, Encore.ts has its own high-performance runtime, with a multi-threaded, asynchronous event loop written in Rust.
 The Encore Runtime handles all I/O like accepting and processing incoming HTTP requests.
 This runs as a completely independent event loop that utilizes as many threads as the underlying hardware supports.
 The result of this is that Encore.ts performs **9x faster** than Express.js.
 Learn more about the [Encore.ts Runtime](/blog/event-loops).

 ### Built-in benefits